Allah is Actually Nice

 The story is so much bigger.
 The Goodness of God is so much wider and more generous than our limited accounting.
 Before you allow yourself to feel sorrow at not being able to fast or pray, first check to see if this circumstance of yours has affected the true Reality of things.

 What do I mean by “the true Reality of things?”
-I mean that unseen realm that is the realm of God’s Grace, His Angels, His Blessings, His Rewards, His Love and Forgiveness.
-It sometimes is undeniably, clearly, manifested in our seen realm, but most of the time it is an invisible truth that courses through it.
+I mean that unseen realm that is the realm of God’s Grace, His Prophets, His Angels, His Blessings, His Rewards, His Love and Forgiveness.
+This invisible reality is sometimes undeniably, clearly, manifested in our seen realm, but most of the time it is the unseen truth that courses through it.
 Only someone pointing it out to you, or you having a trained inner eye, will allow you to perceive it regularly.

 It is in that Reality that the deeds you do are celebrated, accepted, rewarded…And in that Reality, when you cannot fast or pray because of your circumstances, nothing is any different than it would be if you were actually fasting and praying.

-Listen to this: the Beautiful Guide peace be upon him, tells us about a person who dedicated himself to performing an act of worship regularly, but one day, could not do it for a reason beyond his control such as sickness or fatigue.
-The Prophet, peace be upon him, tells us that the Angels are commanded by God to write in that person’s book of deeds a full record of the action, and God Most High grants him the reward for it, even though he didn’t do it.
+Listen to this: the Beautiful Guide peace be upon him tells us about a person who dedicated himself to performing an act of worship regularly, but one day, could not do it for a reason beyond his control such as sickness or fatigue.
+The Prophet says that the Angels are commanded by God to write in that person’s book of deeds a full record of the action, and God Most High grants him the reward for it, as if he had done it – even though he didn’t do it.
 We understand that this Grace is bestowed upon the man because he would have, if he could have, done the action he was dedicated to perform.

 He would have, if he could have, but he couldn’t, so he didn’t.
+Isn’t that your state sometimes?
 This is the reality that matters to God.
 Not the outcome, but the intention.
 The least important part in that sentence, in God’s Sight, is “he didn’t.”
 It’s enough for our Generous Lord that you would have, if you could have.
 Isn’t that you, when you are sick or menstruating?

 From this blessed teaching, the Gentle Guide, peace be upon him, lifts the burden of loss, lights the way to joy, and most importantly, helps us understand Who our Lord is.